-Colonoscopy is a procedure that lets your doctor look inside your entire large intestine.
-It uses an instrument called a colonoscope, or scope for short.
+Colonoscopy and sigmoidoscopy are procedures that let your doctor look inside your large intestine.
+They use instruments called scopes.
 Scopes have a tiny camera attached to a long, thin tube.
-The procedure lets your doctor see things such as inflamed tissue, abnormal growths, and ulcers.
+The procedures let your doctor see things such as inflamed tissue, abnormal growths, and ulcers.

-Your doctor may recommend a colonoscopy for a number of reasons:
+Your doctor may recommend one of these procedures

-Your doctor can also remove polyps from your colon during a colonoscopy.
+Your doctor can also remove polyps from your colon during these procedures.

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases